react4j/react4j/docs/_docs/faq.md

 `shouldComponentUpdate()` but if you **need** to override the method `shouldComponentUpdate()` then it is possible however you should return true if `ReactArezComponent.hasRenderDepsChanged()` returns true to ensure integration works as expected.

+#### Why is there an 'arez' key in component state?

+Components that extend `ReactArezComponent` will automatically have a key `arez` set if the configuration property `react4j.arez.store_arez_data_as_state` is set to `true`.
+This can be done manually or by inheriting from the GWT module `react4j.arez.ReactArezDev`.
+The purpose of this is to give the developer a quick visual indication of the direct arez dependencies of the `ReactArezComponent`.
+It began as a stop-gap measure until a "Arez DevTools" tool was implemented but remained as people found it useful.
+This should NOT be enabled in production code as updating the dependency information can cause a re-render of the component even though there is no actual changes to the content rendered in the browser.